 African American Use-of-force: Confirming Racial Stereotypes

-In contrast to women, African Americans exerting force would confirm racial stereotypes that Black men are aggressive, hostile, criminal, angry, violent and threatening (Biernat & Ma, 2005; Devine, 1989; Eberhardt, Goff, Purdie, & Davies, 2004; Hugenberg, 2005; Hugenberg & Bodenhausen, 2003; Kleider-Offutt, Bond, & Hegerty, 2017; Salerno et al., 2017; Wilson, Hugenberg, & Rule, 2017)—particularly Black male officers (an intersectional point we discuss next).
+In contrast to women, African Americans exerting force would confirm racial stereotypes that Black men are aggressive, criminal, violent and threatening Hugenberg & Bodenhausen, 2003; Kleider-Offutt, Bond, & Hegerty, 2017; Wilson, Hugenberg, & Rule, 2017)—particularly Black male officers (an intersectional point we discuss next).
 Further, these stereotypes translate to people perceiving greater threat from African Americans relative to White targets.
 For example, participants perceived Black faces to be greater in height, weight, strength, and fighting ability compared to White faces, despite the researchers having controlled for their actual size.
 This bias to perceive Black faces as bigger and more threatening than White faces led participants to believe that an officer was more justified to use force against a Black suspect compared to a White suspect (Wilson et al., 2017).
 Further, when participants were primed with an African American (versus White) face they were slower to correctly identify non-threatening objects and words (Todd, Thiem, & Neel, 2016), and quicker to identify a handgun and to misidentify a hand tool as a gun (Payne, 2001).
 In the context of a “shoot/don’t shoot” computer task, participants’ implicit associations between African Americans and threat also predicted shooting armed Black targets more quickly than armed White targets (e.g., Correll, Urland, & Ito, 2006).
 These stereotypes might result in people perceiving the same act of force to be more aggressive when they believe it comes from an African American officer than a White officer, which might then be associated with viewers perceiving the officer to be less effective and trusting the officer less.

 Similar to gender stereotypes, the effect of racial stereotypes on perceptions of and trust in an officer might be explained by what attributions people make for their use-of-force.
 Because aggression and physical violence are stereotypically associated with African Americans, people might be likely to believe that their act of force is a result of who they are as a person.
 For example, when Black targets inflicted harm against another person, participants were more likely to attribute the action to an internal disposition rather than a situational factor compared to when the target was White (Duncan, 1976).
 Thus, people might be more likely to make an internal attribution for a Black male officer’s use-of-force because it confirms racial stereotypes that he is an aggressive and threatening person, relative to a White male officer.